nomilous/startle/README.md

 const startle = require('startle');
 ```

-These methods are used in the scripts installed on each host running the StartleServer.
-They will be called upon remotely to start/stop by the [controlling process](controlling-process-api).
+These methods are used in the scripts installed on each host running the Startle Server.
+They will be called upon remotely to start/stop by the [controlling process](#controlling-process-api).

 ### startle.onStart(handler)